Accelerating Student Achievement through a Continuum of Instructional Leadership for the 2014-15 School Year

-During Winter 2011, Willingboro schools embarked on restoring the Gifted & Talented Program for students in grades 3-5.
+During Winter 2011, Willingboro schools embarked on a journey to restore the Gifted & Talented Program for students in grades 3-5.
 Teachers helped develop students who demonstrated high levels of proficiency on multiple platforms of assessment in their park school.
 The instructors, through partnerships with both William and Mary University and Rutgers University, were tasked to challenge these students to think critically and expand their aptitudes.
-This coming school year, these opportunities will be expanded to the middle grades.
+Last school year, these opportunities were expanded to the middle grades.

 Alternative Education Programming

-Our desire to meet the needs of all of our students inspired the design of a new Alternative Program located at Levitt School.
+Our desire to meet the needs of all of our students inspired the designed an Alternative Education Program which will be located at Bookbinder School this school year.
 The Alternative Program helps to academically prepare students who can benefit from smaller learning communities in an environment where alternative learning styles are explored to promote students success.
 Additionally, this program supports students who are returning to Willingboro Public Schools from out of district placements.

 The New Jersey Quality Single Accountability Continuum (NJQSAC), as required by N.J.S.A.
 18A:7A-3 et seq., is a system whereby all public school districts in the State are monitored and evaluated.
-NJQSAC is designed to be a single, comprehensive accountability system that consolidates and incorporates the monitoring requirements of applicable State and Federal programs.
-This year we will implement the State approved District Improvement Plan (DIP) to ensure compliance with the five established NJQSAC components: Instruction and Programs; Fiscal Management; Personnel; Governance; and Operations.
+NJQSAC is designed to be a single,comprehensive accountability system that consolidates and incorporates the monitoring requirements of applicable State and Federal programs.
+This year we will continue to execute the State approved District Improvement Plan (DIP) to ensure compliance with the five established NJQSAC components: Instruction and Programs; Fiscal Management; Personnel; Governance; and Operations.

 Middle School Sports Initiative

-Willingboro School District is very pleased to announced the restoration of competitive sports for our middle grade students.
-We believe the reinstatement of this initiative will add much to our overall program; by both motivating students to improve their performance away from the competitive environments and providing leadership opportunities for youngsters.
+Willingboro School District is very pleased to announce the successful restoration of competitive sports for our middle grade students.
+We believe the reinstatement of Athletic programs at the Middle School will augment our overall program; by both motivating students to improve their performance away from the competitive environments and providing leadership opportunities for youngsters.

 Professional Development Partnerships

-In an effort to accelerate the academic performance of our students, and the instructional capacity of our teachers in secondary settings; the Willingboro School District is excited to announce multiple Professional Development Partnerships with Texas Instruments (Mathematics), and Standard Solution (Language Arts and Social Studies).
+In an effort to accelerate the academic performance of our students, and the instructional capacity of our teachers in secondary settings; the Willingboro School District is excited to announce multiple Professional Development Partnerships with Texas Instruments, and Progressive Mathematics Institute (Mathematics), Children’s Literacy Initiative, and Standard Solution (Language Arts and Social Studies).

 Benefits of the successful use of data to improve student achievement...